-Ontario funds LTC at a lower level than just about any other Canadian province.
-The result is that there isn't enough staff to provide residents with the care time they need each day to live with dignity in Ontario nursing homes.
+Yet Ontario funds long-term care at a lower level than just about any other Canadian province.
+The result of provincial underfunding is that there isn't enough staff to provide residents with the care time residents need each day to live with dignity in Ontario nursing homes.

 Here's how you can help make a 4 hour daily care standard the law.

 Print out our Time to Care petition and get your family and friends to sign it.
 Please mail signed petitions to: Kerry Davenport, CUPE Ontario, 80 Commerce Valley Drive East, Suite 1, Markham, ON, L3T 0B2.

 What needs to change?